Finschia/fnsa-contracts/README.md

 #  Sample Smart contracts for Finschia
 This repository provides sample contracts that use Finschia's cosmwasm.
 We'll be providing many sample contracts in the future, but for now the focus is on how to utilize dynamic link.

 Dynamic link is a new feature introduced in Finschia's cosmwasm that allows you to call functions of other contract directly from your contract code.
-For a detailed explanation of dynamic link, see [Link]().
+For a detailed explanation of dynamic link, see [link](https://docs.finschia.network/smart-contract/dynamic-link/what-is-dynamic-link).

 This README explains how to use Finschia's cosmwasm and provides example code.
 This repository was created to provide a reference for contract developer to understand and utilize Finschia's cosmwasm, especially dynamic link feature.